percona/pmm/docs/setting-up/client/index.md

 ## Supported platforms

-PMM Client should run on any modern Red Hat or Debian-based 64-bit Linux distribution, but is only tested on:
+PMM Client should run on any modern Red Hat or Debian-based 64-bit Linux distribution.
+For a complete list of supported platforms, see the [Percona Release Lifecycle Overview page](https://www.percona.com/services/policies/percona-software-support-lifecycle#pt).

-- RHEL/CentOS 7, 8
-- Debian 9, 10
-- Ubuntu 16.04, 18.04, 20.04

 We recommended installing PMM Client via your system's package management tool, using the software repository provided by Percona for popular Linux distributions.